Markjmjr/DuffedUIv9/README.md

 This is to ensure that, after the release of Shadowlands, you can find the relevant jobs faster using the search term.

 ## Open Issues
-- Keybind-Option currently broken, Keybinds can currently only be assigned via the Blizzard menu

 ## ToDo
 - Testing
-- Reorder list of currency
 - Update oUF to new version

 ## Done